alexandrainst/danlp/docs/models/embeddings.md

 ## 📈 Benchmarks

 To evaluate word embeddings it is common to do intrinsic evaluations to directly test for syntactic or semantic relationships between words.
-The WordSimilarity-353 [4] dataset contains word pairs annotated with a similarity score (1-10) and calculating the correlation between the word embedding similarity and the similarity score gives an indication of how well the word embeddings captures relationships between words.
+The WordSimilarity-353 dataset [(Finkelstein et al. 2002)](http://www.cs.technion.ac.il/~gabr/papers/tois_context.pdf) contains word pairs annotated with a similarity score (1-10) and calculating the correlation between the word embedding similarity and the similarity score gives an indication of how well the word embeddings captures relationships between words.
 The dataset has been [translated to Danish](https://github.com/fnielsen/dasem/tree/master/dasem/data/wordsim353-da) by Finn Aarup Nielsen.

 | Model | Spearman's rho | OOV |
 | ------:|:----------------:|:----------:|